 Revised and updated for a new generation of readers

-The books written by the celebrated Bronte sisters have captured the public imagination for almost 200 years since they first appeared in 1847.
-In 1994 Juliet Barker wrote The Brontes, Wild Genius on the Moors, the definitive biography of the the famous literary family that produced Charlotte, Emily, and Anne Bronte.
-They lived in Haworth village in the north of England in the wild Yorkshire landscape of endless moors and rugged stone walls.
+In 1994 Juliet Barker wrote The Brontes, Wild Genius on the Moors, the definitive biography of the the family that produced Charlotte, Emily, and Anne Bronte.
+I remember buying it and devouring every word.
 Barker's biography was a landmark work because it dispelled much of the myth that had surrounded the Brontes since their deaths and finally portrayed them with the clarity and precision that Barker's vast scholarship and research brought to the topic.
-It told the real story of the Bronte sisters.
-As a passionate fan of the books by the Brontes, I bought the biography in 1994 and read it, learning so much about this extraordinary family.
+It told the real story.
+I learned so much about this extraordinary family.
 I was very excited to discover that it has recently been reprinted with updates based on new information that Barker has uncovered.
 She is very happy (like the rest of us who loved it) to have this book back in print so that a new generation can learn about the Brontes and their fascinating lives.

 Portrait of Emily, Anne and Charlotte Bronte by Branwell Bronte (he erased the image of himself)